Tendai-art/cybersecurity-awareness-app/README.md

 This is my MSc Cybersecurity capstone project.
 It is a Streamlit-based Risk Assessment Tool designed to evaluate human-factor vulnerabilities in healthcare cybersecurity.
+You can try it live here: [Launch the app](https://cybersecurity-awareness-appgit-gamwwlzetmsdvttrsvyal5.streamlit.app/)

 ## 🚀 Features
 - Interactive risk scoring based on severity, likelihood, and impact